itzgoldenleonard/BullseyeGolf-frontend/README.md

-# GolfPin (frontend)
+# BullseyeGolf (frontend)

-GolfPin is a digital scoreboard for the golf contest/minigame called "nærmest hullet"/"nearest pin".
+BullseyeGolf is a digital scoreboard for the golf contest/minigame called "nærmest hullet"/"nearest pin".
 This is the repo for the frontend (both the admin panel and the user part), a web app built with sveltekit.
 Currently the project is in early alpha.

 ## Features